JuliaMath/IntelVectorMath.jl/README.md

 Similar packages are [Yeppp.jl](https://github.com/JuliaMath/Yeppp.jl), which wraps the open source Yeppp library, and [AppleAccelerate.jl](https://github.com/JuliaMath/AppleAccelerate.jl), which provides access to macOS's Accelerate framework.

 ### Warning for macOS
-There is currently [the following](https://github.com/JuliaPackaging/BinaryBuilder.jl/issues/700) issue between the artifacts used by `SpecialFunctions.jl` and `MKL_jll`.
-Unless `IntelVectorMath` is loaded first, there might be wrong results coming from a small number of function for particular input array lengths.
+There is currently [the following](https://github.com/JuliaPackaging/BinaryBuilder.jl/issues/700) issue between the `CompilerSupportLibraries_jll` artifact, which is used for example by `SpecialFunctions.jl`, and `MKL_jll`.
+Unless `MKL_jll` is loaded first, there might be wrong results coming from a small number of function for particular input array lengths.
+If you are unsure which, if any, your used packages might load this artifact, loading `IntelVectorMath` as the very first package should be fine.

 ## Basic install